re-nacht/re-nacht.github.io/_posts/2024-10-30-spookyctf-2024-write-up.md

 ![well-met-2](/post-imgs/spookyctf-writeup/well-met-2.png)

-Combining this with the last part of the flag still left me with a flag that does'nt make any sense.
+Combining this with the last part of the flag still left me with a flag that doesn't make any sense.
 So I tried to look further.
 Since this is in an id called "spookyflag_part1", I tried searching for a similar case.
 I ended up finding the second part of the flag.

 ![well-met-3](/post-imgs/spookyctf-writeup/well-met-3.png)